 Health Maintenance Organization (HMO)

-For 2017, a new HMO plan is being offered—CLE-Care HMO.
-It provides comprehensive coverage in collaboration between Medical Mutual of Ohio and The MetroHealth System.
+The CLE-Care HMO plan provides comprehensive coverage in collaboration between Medical Mutual of Ohio and The MetroHealth System.

-CLE-Care HMO will give members access to MetroHealth's expert doctors and health care providers and to Medical Mutual's expertise in managing health plans.
-The design of this plan remains unchanged, meaning members will have the same co-payments for medical services and prescription drugs that they have experienced through our previous HMO plan offering.
+CLE-Care HMO gives members access to MetroHealth's expert doctors and health care providers and to Medical Mutual's expertise in managing health plans.

 High Deductible Health Plan (HDHP)

-The Anthem HDHP and Health Savings Account (HSA) combine comprehensive medical coverage and a tax-advantaged savings account.
-The HDHP provides access to high-quality health care through Anthem's provider network.
+The high deductible health plan (HDHP) and Health Savings Account (HSA) combine comprehensive medical coverage and a tax-advantaged savings account.
+The HDHP provides access to high-quality health care through the plan's provider network.
 The plan pays a large part of medical costs after the deductible is met and your expenses are limited by an out-of-pocket maximum.
 The HDHP does have a higher deductible, but the deductible can be offset by employee contributions to an HSA.

 You cannot participate in the health care flexible spending account (FSA) under this option.
 Instead, you have a different medical savings option available to you.